What is TPMS and how does it work?

 If your vehicle does not have a TPMS sensor or a tire pressure warning dashboard light, there are retrofit kits available that can measure the pressure of all your vehicle's tires.

-Cliffside Park's top source for Tire and Alignment Service - Your Expert Shop for TPMS
+Cliffside Park's top source for Advanced Computer Diagnostic - Your Expert Shop for TPMS

 If you are in Bergen, the 07010 area or nearby, you can bring your vehicle to Bovan's Auto Services for various auto repair services, such as [primary service], [secondary service], and TPMS support.
 Our technicians and owner Suzzette Phillips are Exceptional in all things auto repair, and are continuously trained on the latest automotive technology and auto parts.
 We are one of the highest rated auto shops in the area and can fix your Acura, Audi, BMW, Buick, and any other vehicle you may have.